 NPR's Kelly McEvers reports from Bahrain.

-Mr. CHERIF BASSIOUNI (DePaul University College of Law): This is a first of its kind in the world, that is for a government to appoint a commission of inquiry, but to select the composition of the committee from international personalities and to give it total independence.
+CHERIF BASSIOUNI: This is a first of its kind in the world, that is for a government to appoint a commission of inquiry, but to select the composition of the committee from international personalities and to give it total independence.

 MCEVERS: Still, the commission is paid by the government of Bahrain.
 And Bassiouni's schedule is carefully managed by former government employees.
 Already, some Bahrainis say they worry Bassiouni might be too close to the government.
 In an interview, he seemed underwhelmed by the scale of Bahrain's crackdown, compared to, say, ethnic cleansing in the former Yugoslavia.
 He recounted one story of a Bahraini opposition figure who was detained.

 BASSIOUNI: Well, he said they kept repeatedly hitting me, one officer, with the palm of his hand to the back of my head and back of my neck.
 And I said, did it leave any marks?
 No. Did it cause you any headaches?
 No. You know, I fully recognize that this is demeaning, it's improper, it's physical abuse.
 But this is not like somebody who is engaging in the type of torture that causes severe physical pain.

 MCEVERS: Still, Bassiouni says, if members of Bahrain's security forces are found to have committed torture, he will recommend they be prosecuted.
 What he says he can't control is whether these recommendations are heeded, or whether those who ordered the torture will ever be known.